ibexa/documentation-developer/docs/ai_actions/extend_ai_actions.md

 ## Custom Action Type use case

 With custom Action Types you can create your own tasks for the AI services to perform.
 They can be integrated with the rest of the AI framework provided by [[= product_name_base =]] and incorporated into the back office.

 The following example shows how to implement a custom Action Type dedicated for transcribing audio with an example Handler using [the OpenAI's Whisper](https://github.com/openai/whisper) project.

 ### Create custom Action Type

 Start by creating your own Action Type, a class implementing the [ActionTypeInterface](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-ActionType-ActionTypeInterface.html).
-The class needs to define Action Type's:
+The class needs to define following  parameters of the Action Type:

 - name
 - identifier